mlync87/weather-app/README.md

 # Weather App
-An app that utilizes an api to retrieve weather data in specific areas.
+A personalised app that utilizes an api to retrieve weather data in specific areas.
 Through entering a destination a user can view the carying conditions in that area.r These include:
 * Humidity
 * Temperature
 * Wind Speeds